 Pro users can start using ChatGPT Agent today, while Plus and Team users will gain access over the next few days.
 Enterprise and Education plans are expected to get it in the coming weeks.
 Access for users in the European Economic Area and Switzerland is still pending.

-The company also confirmed that its earlier Operator research preview site will remain active for a few more weeks before being shut down.
+The company also confirmed that its earlier Operator research preview site will remain active for a few more weeks.
+It will then be shut down.
 OpenAI noted, “This is not just a chatbot anymore.
 It’s a system that can act on your behalf, making your digital life easier, faster, and smarter.”